notification-system/docs/frontend-initial-spec.md

   * i.e. For the sending status update we include the users to whom the notification was sent, escalation level of the notification
 * Two different views for showing the notification history
   1. Quick view summary report
+    - Groups all status for one user into one row per escalation level
   2. Show all status updates individually
-* Orange color to show escalation and progression of the notification
+* Orange color used to show status updates that escalate or progress the notification
-* Green to show positive actions such as accept or condition ended
+* Green to show positive actions such as accepted, condition ended or notification was marked as completed.
 * The ability to reset the notification after it was accepted
   * This will cause the notification to realarm and a new user will be able to accept the notification
 * The ability to manually complete (end) the notification by the user (if allowed by notification profile/category configuration)